Land Use Office (540) 459-6179

 Income Tax Documentation:

-- These forms may be requested to show the five (5) year history of continuous farming prior to being approved for Land Use.
-If you do not file one of these schedules and wish to be in the Land Use program, you will be required to submit documentation of a “bona fide” farm operation in another manner: feed receipts, fertilizer receipts, receipts from a sale of livestock/crops, etc.
+- If you do not file one of these schedules and wish to be in the Land Use program, you will be required to submit documentation of a “bona fide” farm operation in another manner: feed receipts, fertilizer receipts, receipts from a sale of livestock/crops, etc.

 Approval of all applications is made by the Land Use Coordinator or Commissioner of the Revenue based on the use of the parcel, documentation submitted, acreage, etc..
 In some instances, you may be requested to submit additional information before an application can be processed.
 If at any time, should it be determined that the parcel is not continuing to meet the requirements necessary to be taxed under a Land Use Assessment, it will be removed from the program.
 NO fees will be refunded on parcels removed from the program nor will fees be refunded on applications denied.